microbialinformatics/microbialinformatics.github.io/slides/Lecture10.md

 ## Conclusions

-* Generall need at least 5 observations per cell of your table (rule of thumb)
+* Generally need at least 5 observations per cell of your table (rule of thumb)
+* Test possible with more that two levels per factor, but may be necessary use simulations to build distributions
 * Fisher exact test is best approach, but can be computationally demanding
-* Test possible with more that two levels per factor, but may be necessary use simulations to build distributions

 --- .segue .dark